 - Maintain the kettle as full as safely possible and at the appropriate temperature to minimize heat loss.

 - Keep the kettle as close as possible to the point of application of the roofing system.

-- Apply the asphalt at its EVT range plus or minus 25 °F.
+- Apply the asphalt in its EVT application range.

 - Roll the plies as close as possible behind the asphalt mopping to ensure the asphalt is within the EVT range at the point of contact with the ply felt.